rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 So your store's categories will still be the same while your products will be placed under the relevant Google category on the product feed.

-You can use it to map categories for other sites as well (i.e., > *it is not limited to Google Shopping*).
+You can use it to map product categories for other sites as well (i.e., > *it is not limited to Google Shopping*).

-It used to be a required field for generating WooCommerce product feeds for google merchants and Google Shopping, but now this is an optional field.
+It used to be a required field for generating WooCommerce product feeds for Google merchants and Google Shopping, but now this is an optional field.

 > *Not only does it support 1-to-1 category mapping but you can also map subsets of products on a merchant-category based on product names.*

-**Extensive Filter Options**
+**👉 Extensive Filter Options**

 You can use the smooth filter options to include or exclude the required products of your store from the product feed.

-You can filter by categories, tags, or apply custom filters using other attributes.
+You can filter by **categories**, **tags**, or **apply custom filters** using other attributes.

 You also get custom filter options.
 Now you can generate feed more precisely using new Product Creation Date & Product Last Modified Date conditions for Custom Filter.

-**Schedule Auto Update Of the Product Feed**
+**👉 Schedule Auto Update Of the Product Feed**

 Any changes you make to product data, you can set a schedule for your product feed to be updated automatically.

 You do not need to manually update the product feed every time you make changes to your products.

-**Various Product Data Feed File Types**
+**👉 Supports Various Product Feed File Types**

 With our WooCommerce product feed plugin, you can create different types of feed files according to your merchant needs.